 4> perform measurements in the carrier frequency and bandwidth indicated by carrierFreq and allowedMeasBandwidth within the corresponding entry;

 NOTE: The fields s-NonIntraSearch in SystemInformationBlockType3 do not affect the UE measurement procedures in IDLE mode.
 How the UE performs measurements in IDLE mode is up to UE implementation as long as the requirements in TS 36.133 [16] are met for measurement reporting.
-UE is not required to perform idle measurements if SIB2 idle measurement indication is not configured.
+UE is not required to perform idle measurements if the SIB2 does not contain idleModeMeasurements.

 4> if the measCellList is included: